 You’ll also be able to upload your business logo (so make sure you’re happy with it!) and images that are relevant.
 All of this might seem like a hassle/not worth it, but the more information you give, the better your rankings will be.

 Look at it this way: before Google existed, imagine you wanted an electrician to come round to your house and fix the wiring in the kitchen.
-You ask a couple of friends for suggestions for local sparkies.
+You ask a couple of friends for suggestions for a local mortgage broker or even local sparkies.
 One friend says to you that they know someone, they think his name’s Jeff, and he did some work for someone once.
 They’re not sure where his shopfront is, but they might be able to find his phone number if you give them a few days.
 Now, your other friend says they know an electrician called Kate.
 She runs ‘Kate’s Brighton Electrics’ and she’s at number 7 North Street in Brighton.
 That friend gives you Kate’s phone number along with a glowing recommendation.

 Which electrician are you going to call?